 MS (General Surgery), DNB (General Surgery), FRCS (General Surgery), FRCS (Neurosurgery)

-Brain Tumour Surgery, Minimal Invasive Spine Surgery, Trigeminal Neuralgia Surgery, Stereo tactic Radio surgery
+Brain Tumour Surgery, Minimal Invasive Spine Surgery, Trigeminal Neuralgia Surgery, Stereotactic Radio surgery, Paediatric Neurosurgery

-He has done more than 600 Minimal Invasive spine cases in last 7 years with a success rate of 96%.
+He has done more than 1500 Minimal Invasive spine cases in last 11 years with a success rate of 96%.
 Conversion to open surgery was needed in only 2% of cases.
 Kokilaben Hospital is one of few centres in Mumbai offering full-fledged Minimally Invasive Spine Surgery services using Tubular retractors, Endoscopy and O-arm.

 Minimal Invasive spine procedures done include:

-He has also treated successfully more than 150 cases of Refractory Trigeminal Neuralgia with a success rate of 98%.
+He has also treated successfully more than 300 cases of Refractory Trigeminal Neuralgiawith a success rate of 98%.

 The three main surgical treatments for Trigeminal Neuralgia, which are offered at Kokilaben Hospital are:

 We are the only centre in Mumbai, which is able to provide the entire range of treatments for Trigeminal Neuralgia patients.

 As part of the Stroke Team, he has provided surgical treatment for more than 500 Ischemic and Haemorrhagic Stroke patients.
 As a part of Epilepsy team, he has done more than 150 surgeries for medically refractory epilepsy.
 As a part of movement disorder team, he has done more than 100 Deep brain stimulation for Parkinson's disease